 Whole exercise machines and parts can legally be disposed of as trash as a last resort.
 Check with your hauler for information about bulk item disposal.

-Eye Glasses & Sunglasses: The Batavia Lions Club collects eyeglasses and sunglasses for recycling at the Batavia Public Library; 630-879-1393.
-You can also check to see if your local Lions Club does the same.
+Eye Glasses & Sunglasses: New in June 2023 - we accept eyeglasses at our Fabyan Recycling Center's self-service kiosk.
+These items will be directed through local Lions Clubs.
+Additionally, the Batavia Lions Club collects eyeglasses and sunglasses for recycling at the Batavia Public Library; 630-879-1393.
+You can also check to see if your local Lions Club has collection boxes near where you live.
 Eyeglasses and sunglasses may also be mailed to: The Lions of Illinois Foundation, 700 Peace Road, Suite B, Dekalb, IL 60178.
 No eyeglass cases please.

 Fabrics & Fabric Scraps: Accepted at Kane County Recycling Centers.
 See also the Textile Recycling page for more info.